windingtree/lif-token/README.md

 ## License

-Líf Token is open source and distributed under the Apache License v2.0
+Líf Token is open source and distributed under the GPL v3 license.